tabularelf/doc-files/2.1.3/general.md

 |---|---|---|
 |`N/A`|||

-This will flush Lexicon's internal cache system for text pointers that have had their replacement characters replaced.
-For lexicon_text and lexicon_text_array, this is controlled via this setting for when things get cached.
+This will flush Lexicon's internal cache system for text entries that have had their replacement characters replaced.

 ### `lexicon_get_os_locale()`